kochakornTH/THONGTHUMMACHART_KOCHAKORN_WerkStudent_Python/README.md

 # PDF Information Extraction with \OCR\app
-## 00. Case Limitation and Solution Selection
+## 00. Case Limitation, Scope and Solution Selection
 ### Case Limitation
 Due to the small number of sample files, the developer assumes the following possible cases:
 1. Encountering both image-based and text-based PDF files.